 Warrants Attorney in Fort Worth Texas

 A warrant is a writ—formal written order—from a judge that usually authorizes the party executing the writ to perform an act that would otherwise be illegal and violate the rights of the subject of the warrant.
+Our warrants attorneys can help protect your rights.
 When a person knows that a warrant has been issued for his or her arrest, it is a mistake to assume that the warrant will eventually be forgotten about because once they are issued, warrants do not expire.

 While warrants do not necessarily result in police officers actively combing neighborhoods to locate the subjects, it is certainly not uncommon for subjects to find themselves in handcuffs as the result of a basic background check during a routine traffic stop for what would have otherwise been a minor offense.
 People who have warrants issued against them should know that there are ways to resolve their situations such that they never have to spend any time in a local jail.